-- this scheme gives direct support to specialist beef producers.
+• this scheme gives direct support to specialist beef producers.
 It has an annual budget of €38 million for Scottish mainland claims and €6.6 million for claims from the Scottish islands.
-Payments in sterling will depend on the exchange rate in force at the time - the scheme year runs from 1 January to 31 December - we pay on male and female calves at least 75 per cent beef bred - · calves must been born on your Scottish holding and kept there for 30 days
+Payments in sterling will depend on the exchange rate in force at the time

-- animals born on or after 2 December are not eligible until the next scheme year.
+- the scheme year runs from 1 January to 31 December - we pay on male and female calves at least 75 per cent beef bred - · calves must have been born on your Scottish holding and kept there for 30 days - animals born on or after 2 December are not eligible until the next scheme year.
 We consider an animal to be one day old on the day after it was born.
-So an animal born on 2 December is not 30 days old until after 1 January - claims can be made throughout the year and there is no limit to the number of claims you can make by the close of the scheme year on 31 December. - you must keep a herd record book for all cattle on your holding in line with the Cattle Identification Regulations - we set the payment rate to match the number of eligible animals claimed each scheme year - we may inspect your holding to check your claims
+So an animal born on 2 December is not 30 days old until after 1 January - claims can be made throughout the year and there is no limit to the number of claims you can make by the close of the scheme year on 31 December. - you must keep a herd record book and officially identify cattle on your holding in line with the Cattle Identification Regulations (Scotland 2007) - we set the payment rate to match the number of eligible animals claimed each scheme year - we may inspect your holding to check you have met the scheme rules

-Registering with Rural Payments and Services
+Registering with Rural Payments and Services (RP&S)

-To apply for this scheme, you must be registered with our new system, even if you were previously registered with us.
+To apply for this scheme, you must be registered on RP&S.